glencrossbrunet/backbone-panorama/README.md

   }
 ```

 When you close a view, it is assumed you want to destroy it for good.
 Panorama makes sure all objects attached to the view remove events.
-To be safe, stick to the syntax of listenTo instead of binding view events to the model.
+Even so, try to stick to `listenTo` syntax instead of binding view events to the model.

 ```
   initialize: function() {